 Medical Malpractice

 We understand that suffering from medical malpractice can be a traumatic experience, and you may have many questions about what to do next.
 This page aims to provide answers to some of the most common questions our clients have when they believe they've suffered medical malpractice.
+Remember that the information provided here is general in nature and not legal advice, nor is it intended to take the place of individualized legal advice tailored to your situation.
+And there is no attorney-client relationship unless and until we've had the opportunity to evaluate your situation and have entered into a written, signed engagement agreement.

 **1. What is medical malpractice?**